Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 2. Shutter Priority

 “S” or “Tv” (time value) will indicate a setting for shutter priority on most cameras.
 The shutter speed is chosen by the photographer while the camera compensates for the aperture.
-ISO is either set by the photographer, or Auto ISO is applied.
+ISO is set either by the photographer or auto ISO is applied.
 This mode is useful for capturing motion like sports.
 Of the advanced modes, this is the one I use the least.
 If I am photographing motion, typically long exposures, I will end up in Manual mode.

 There is nothing wrong with utilizing the basic mode dial options, especially for a beginner.
-However, to get the most out of the investment made in the camera and to unleash your creative potential, I recommend you learn how to operate the camera's more advanced modes.
+However, to get the most out of the investment made in the camera and unleash your creative potential, I recommend you learn how to operate the camera's more advanced modes.

 © 2018 Chris Morris